 In 1985, almost the entire state was covered, with 67 counties joining the effort.
 Over 2,000 volunteers counted more than 6,000 cranes.
 Crane Count was presented at the 1985 Crane Workshop as a project involving public participation.
 As Crane Count became established, its focus was on research, education, and wetland conservation.

 The Annual Midwest Sandhill Crane Count

-In 1994, Crane Count expanded from a statewide venture into an Upper Midwest one, involving Minnesota and Michigan.
+In 1994, Crane Count expanded from a statewide survey to the upper Midwest, involving Minnesota and Michigan.
 Illinois followed in 1995, and Iowa in 1996.
-As the crane population steadily expands into neighboring states, Crane Count still allows ICF to monitor the abundance, distribution and dispersal of the eastern population of Sandhill Cranes.
-In 2000, a record total of over 13,500 Sandhill Cranes spread throughout portions of the five states were counted.
+As the crane population steadily expands into neighboring states, Crane Count still allows the International Crane Foundation to monitor the abundance, distribution, and dispersal of the eastern population of Sandhill Cranes.
+In 2000, participants counted a record total of over 13,500 Sandhill Cranes spread throughout portions of the five states.
 Crane Count continues to evolve with more than 100 counties participating each year.
-Currently more than 2,500 volunteer counters participate each year.
+Currently, more than 2,500 volunteer counters participate each year.

 The Annual Midwest Crane Count

-In 2005, due to promising efforts by the Whooping Crane Eastern Partnership in the reintroduction of Whooping Cranes into Wisconsin, we renamed the Crane Count to include the Whooping Cranes that now grace our Midwestern landscape.
+In 2005, due to promising efforts by the Whooping Crane Eastern Partnership reintroducing Whooping Cranes into Wisconsin, we renamed the Crane Count to include the endangered Whooping Cranes that now grace our Midwestern landscape.